Screening Management Software for Population-Based Programmes

 Breast cancer screening

 RADventure supports organised breast cancer screening programmes with platforms covering invitation, imaging workflows, reporting, and follow-up.
-The iBOB system supports the Dutch National Breast Cancer Screening Programme, inviting over 1.1 million women per year with approximately 80 percent attendance.
+The iBOB system supported the Dutch National Breast Cancer Screening Programme, inviting over 1.1 million women per year with approximately 80 percent attendance.
 RADventure has also supported the MammoXL environment for sharing mammography images and reports across major Dutch hospitals, and implemented breast screening systems in Aruba, Curaçao, and the Canary Islands, enabling paperless end-to-end workflows.

 Lung cancer screening